MaterializeInc/materialize/doc/user/content/overview/key-concepts.md

   - /overview/api-components/
 ---

-This document captures the unique components in Materialize and how they function differently from traditional databases.

-Materialize uses the components below to compute and build your data queries.
+Most physical and cloud-hosted database solutions require you to configure resources and networking components to manage your data.
+Materialize takes care of resource allocation for you and segments your data configuration into separate components:

+* Infrastructure
+* Data connection
+* Data computation

+## Infrastructure components

 Component                | Use
 -------------------------|-----
-**[Clusters]**           | Isolated logical workspaces that can be used by sources, sinks, indexes, and materialized views.
+**Clusters**           | Isolated logical workspaces that host sources, sinks, indexes, and materialized views.
-**[Cluster replicas]**   | Physical compute resources within a cluster.
+**Cluster replicas**   | Physical compute resources within a cluster.
-**[Sources]**            | An external system you want Materialize to read data from (e.g. Kafka).
-**[Views]**              | Queries of sources and other views that you want to save for repeated execution.
-**[Indexes]**            | Query results stored in memory.
-**[Materialized views]** | Query results stored durably.
-**[Sinks]**              | Output streams or files that Materialize sends data to.

-## Clusters
+### Clusters

-Clusters are logical workspaces that describe how Materialize allocates compute resources for your dataflow objects.
+Materialize isolates user workspaces into clusters.
+Each cluster allocates compute resources to process your data.
 When you create a dataflow object like a source or an index, you must specify a cluster or your resource will use the `default` cluster.

 Clusters rely on cluster replicas to run dataflows.
 Without a replica, clusters cannot perform data operations.
-For example, if you create an index on a cluster without a replica, you cannot select from that index because there is no index architecture to read.

 Clusters are similar to a VPC while cluster replicas are similar to compute instances within a VPC.
-The cluster is the architectural foundation that provides operational resources to objects within and the cluster replicas process data available to them in the cluster.
+The cluster is the architectural foundation that provides operational resources to objects and the cluster replicas process data available in the cluster.

-### Cluster deployment options
+#### Cluster deployment options

 You can control cluster performance in Materialize by scaling the amount of clusters and distributing data amongst your clusters.
 This reduces the amount of